Design & Technology

 KS4

 At Key Stage 4, we offer a variety of subject to suit all skills.
-Vocational Engineering Design, Hospitality and Catering and GCSE DT Graphics, all of which lead onto our A level Design and Technology course or Food Course.
+Vocational Engineering Design, Hospitality and Catering and GCSE DT Graphics.
 These courses are taught as part coursework and part exam and are studied over two years.

 Curriculum intent